martinyyyy/SimpleCLCL/README.md

 - favorites
 - rightclick to open a textbox for easier copy of text parts
 - Run on startup
+- Placeholder: Replace a given Placeholder in your string with the latest Clipboard Entry

 ## How to use
 - ALT+C opens the list of saved clipboard items next to the mouse pointer